Nata8/Bioformatics-toolbox/README.md

 2. Measuring sequence similarity using Hamming distance (select number 2) Data are extracted from the same fasta file mentioned above.
-In this part, the user should select two molecules to calculate their Hamming distance.
+In this part, the user should select two molecules to calculate their Hamming distance (the number of positions in which these sequences differ).
 If the molecules differ in lenght, error message "lenghts are different" is shown.

 3. Sequence alignment using edit distance (select number 3) If the user wants to see the sequence alignment and edit distance value, she/he should write down two sequences.
-Optimal alignemtns are obtained by dynamic programming (function ed) and backtracking (procedure backtracking).
+Optimal alignmentns are obtained by dynamic programming (function ed) and backtracking (procedure backtracking).

 4. Processing multiple sequence alignment (select number 4)